HalfTangible/Momentum/README.md

 12/31/24: Rule tile created for grass.
 Grid layers made and can be drawn but their size is not consistent with the character sprite.
 1/1/25: Consistency issue resolved.
 REMEMBER: Crop your sprits down so there isn't any extra canvas space.
 Unity assumes this is the case and will mess up your sprite size accordingly.
+10/27/25: Added basic tilemap by Majek on Fiverr

 ## Dialogue